hasan-umanitoba/hasan-umanitoba.github.io/README.md

 * Projects
 * Extracurricular Activities

-It's also important to ensure we are following a proper style while building our resume.
+It's also vital to ensure we are following a proper style while building our resumes.
 I made sure the writing style was consistent by using abbreviations consistently after introducing them.
-Also, most of the descriptions in the resume included an ordered list which showcased different responsibilities or tasks performed.
-I also used inline styles to highlight important portions of the resume and to catch reader's attention.
-This way they are better able to navigate and find information they need.
-There are links to more information about Github flavored Markdown under the [additional resources](#additional-resources) section.
+Also, most of the descriptions in the resume included an ordered list that showcased different responsibilities or tasks performed.
+I also used inline styles to highlight significant portions of the resume and to catch the reader's attention.
+This way, they are better able to navigate and find the information they need.
+There are links to more details about Github flavored Markdown under the [additional resources](#additional-resources) section.

 ### HOSTING ON GITHUB